COVID-19: How Have We Prepared & What You Need To Know

 In an effort to guide you through your “new” clinic experience, we’re outlining the following:

-3) Please arrive at your appointment time.
-Your punctuality is sincerely appreciated (both while entering and exiting) in order to maintain proper social distancing.
+3. Please arrive at your appointment time.
+Your punctuality is sincerely appreciated (both while entering and exiting) in order to maintain proper social distancing and physical distancing.

-12) We’re using high-quality, carbon HEPA filters to actively clean the air.
+12. We’re using high-quality, carbon HEPA filters to actively clean the air in every treatment room and waiting area.